Nadal drops set, beats Schwartzman to reach French Open SF

 Nadal entered his quarterfinal with a 35-set run at Roland Garros that began during the 2019 final.
 That grew to 36 on Wednesday, before Schwartzman outplayed him for a stretch, surprisingly winning more of their exchanges that lasted at least nine strokes.

-“I don’t pretend to come here and not (lose) sets.
-Is not my mindset to come here and just thinking (losing) a set is going to be a disaster for me.
-I mean, that’s part of the game,” Nadal said.
-“The thing that matters is how you recover from a set lost.”
+Ah, but what matters is who wins the match, and Nadal asserted himself quickly after Schwartzman was ahead 4-3 in the third.

-So this is what came next: Nadal held, then broke to go up 5-4, before holding at love to take the third set.
-He broke again to open the fourth and remove any remaining sense of suspense.
+Nadal would not drop another game, breaking to go up 5-4, before holding at love to take the third set.
+Then he broke again to open the fourth and really remove any remaining sense of suspense.

 Schwartzman — now 1-11 against Nadal, including a loss in the 2020 French Open semifinals — started muttering to himself and bounced his racket off the clay a moment before getting broken again to trail 3-0 in fourth.